Barbara Leonie Picard: Biography

 Picard was born in Richmond-upon-Thames, a borough of London, and lived for some time in a rented cottage outside Seaford, East Sussex, with her mother.
 Her mother was raised in Venezuela, moved to Britain, and married a French soldier who had been sent to London as a consul.
 The marriage faltered early and Picard saw her father only fleetingly as a child.
-Despite being raised by her mother, her father supported the family and wrote to her all his life.
+Although Picard was raised by her mother, her father supported the family and wrote to her all his life.

 Educated by a governess until the age of nine, Picard was not acquainted with children until she went to prep school.
 She had three happy years until she was placed in a boarding school in Berkshire where she made no friends.
 As an old woman, she explained that she had been and remained always "unsociable" (see box).
 Although she earned high academic honours, she left school at age 16, deciding to write rather than enter university.
 She trained as a librarian in Eastbourne and during that time also taught herself Greek.
 During the Second World War she was a volunteer fire-watcher, spending her time at night on top of the library roof writing literary fairy tales for her own amusement.
 Readings were broadcast on British Radio Children's Hour in 1947 and fifty original fairy tales were eventually published, primarily by Oxford University Press beginning in 1949.

 Early in the 1950s Picard moved from her mother's home to nearby Lewes.
 She continued working during the day and writing in the evening.
 After publishing a second collection of her stories, Oxford suggested that she try retelling ancient Greek mythology for children.
 Picard did so, beginning with The Odyssey of Homer in 1952; later she heard that it was appreciated by the famous interpreter of Greek myths, Robert Graves.
 She followed that with Tales of the Norse Gods and Heroes (1953), Stories of King Arthur and his Knights (1955), and French Legends, Tales, and Fairy Stories (1955).
 Picard refrained from writing in a poetic style and her prose stayed faithful to the ferocity of the original works.
 A decade later, she retold material from south and west Asia.
 One retrospective account cited her retellings generally for the "resonant, almost ceremonial language she uses to convey both story and feeling.
 Her narratives have the ring of tales told by skald and bard, and her choice of words would fill great halls."